Live Webinar

 By the end of this activity, attendees will be able to:

-• outline exercise physiology and effects in HCM
+• outline exercise physiology and effects in patients with HCM

-• summarize the potential positive and negative impact of chronic exercise with HCM
+• summarize the potential positive and negative impacts of chronic exercise in patients with HCM

 • describe the current guideline recommendations for physical activity for HCM patients

-• discuss how recommendations for sports participation might be individualized for HCM patients and what this would entail
+• discuss how recommendations for participation in sporting activities might be individualized for HCM patients

 AffinityCE staff, PCM Scientific staff, as well as planners and reviewers have no relevant financial interests to disclose.